chao-mu/syntheffect/docs/_docs/shader_modules.md

 ### Magnitude

-The magnitude of either the first x1, x2, x3, or the difference between the magnitudes of x1-3 and y1-3
+The magnitude of either a vector consisting of x1, x2, x3, or the magnitudes of the difference of x1-3 and y1-3

+Type: shaders/magnitude

 Inputs:
 * *x1* - first component of vector